Scotland confident cited Gray will be cleared

 Gray made his first Scotland start in five years against Fiji earlier this month and then continued his international renaissance by retaining his place for the visit of the All Blacks on Sunday.

-De Villiers has been impressed with the Glasgow Warriors 33-year-old's contribution.
+De Villiers has been impressed with the Glasgow Warriors second row's contribution.

 "His leadership and his experience set-piece-wise has been massive for us and his work outside set-piece as well is really good," he said.
 "He has brought a lot to the table for us and it's been great to see him in such good form."